The fuzzy 4-hyperboloid $H^4_n$ and higher-spin in Yang-Mills matrix models: The fuzzy hyperboloid H4n

 where $\cC^s$ is the eigenspace of $\cS^2 = 2s(s+1)$.
 We refer to appendix \ref{sec:funct-spin-coherent} for the details.
 Of course the $\cC^s$ contain also forms of the type $\phi_{\und{\a}}(X)\, \Xi^s_{\und{\a}}$.
 However since the multiplication does not respect the grading, we can only say that $\cC^s$ is the \emph{quantization} of tensor fields $\phi_{\und{\a}}(x)$ taking values in the vector space spanned by $\Xi^{\und{\a}}$,

 where $\Xi^{\und{\a}}$ denotes both the polynomials in $\cM^{ab}$ and $m^{ab}$.
-We remind the reader that $\cQ$ \eqref{quantization-map} respects $\mso(4,2)$.
-The truncation\footnote{We do not claim that for example the algebra of functions generated by $P^a = \cM^{a4}$ is truncated at order $n$; this is not the case.
-The claim is that all Hilbert-Schmidt operators can be written in the above way.} at $n$ follows provided $\cQ$ is surjective, since the corresponding classical expressions \eqref{spin-n-expand} with $s>n$ are annihilated by $\cQ$.
+The truncation\footnote{We do not claim that for example the algebra of functions generated by $P^a = \cM^{a4}$ is truncated at order $n$; this is not the case.} at $n$ only holds for the semi-classical regime, since the classical expressions \eqref{spin-n-expand} with $s>n$ are annihilated by $\cQ$.
 In fact they correspond to spin $s>n$ irreps of the local $SO(4)$, which are not supported by the local fiber spanned by the coherent states, which is a fuzzy 2-sphere $S^2_n$.
 See appendix \ref{sec:funct-spin-coherent} for more details.

-This is a very remarkable structure, which leads to higher-spin fields on $H^4$ truncated at spin $n$.
+This is a very remarkable structure, which leads to higher-spin fields on $H^4$.
 For small $n$, the uncertainty scale $L_{\rm NC}^2 \approx R^2$, see \eqref{LNC-def}, is set by the curvature scale of $H^4 \subset \R^{1,4}$, so that the space is far from classical.
 Nevertheless, the case of small $n$ may be interesting after projection to the cosmological space-time $\cM^{3,1}$ as discussed in section \ref{sec:projection-Lorentzian}. \paragraph{The $n=2$ case.} The case $\hat{N} = 0 = n-2$ is special, because then $C^2[\mso(4,1)] = 0 =R^2$.
 To avoid this we will assume $n\neq 2$ in this paper. \paragraph{The $n=0$ case.} In that case, \eqref{epsilonMM-id} gives

 which is a relation in the Joseph ideal \cite{Joung:2014qya}.
 Then the $\cM^{ab}, \ a,b=0,\ldots,5$ generate Vasiliev's higher-spin algebra associated to $\mso(4,2)$.
 However here we will not aim for a higher-spin theory on $AdS^5$, but reduce $\cH_n$ for $n\neq 0$ to the $\mso(4,1)$ generators $\cM^{ab}$, $a,b=0,\ldots,4$, and the remaining $X^a$ generators.
 Then the $\cM^{ab}$, $a,b=0,\ldots,4$ satisfy relations which are locally similar to the $\hs$ algebra of $\mso(4,1)$, while the $X^a$ generate the underlying space.